Design & Technology November 13, 2017

 Challenge #7 – Post-project governance

-You will invest a lot of time, effort and budget into a global roll out project.
-Therefore it is important to ensure you have the right governance structure in place to maximise your investment and guarantee long term best practice.
+You will invest a lot of time, effort, and budget into a global roll-out project.
+Therefore it is important to ensure you have the right governance structure in place to maximize your investment and guarantee long term best practice.